 Using AppTweak’s Keyword Impact tool we can see the app lost rankings for the keyword ‘rental cars’ but gained rankings for many combinations with ‘car rental’.

 Best and worst keyword movements after the update for keywords for which Priceline lost visibility were those reduced in the long description.
 Source: AppTweak

 It is important to find a balance between a good keyword density and keyword stuffing.
 A good keyword density for the long description would be between 2.5% and 3%.

 Your long description really creates an opportunity for keyword optimization.
 The percentage of users reading the long description is low; even if you do want to provide a clear explanation of your app, you particularly want to utilize this space to invest in key terms.

 There is no app subtitle on Google Play, but instead an 80-character short description.
 Although it used to have more weight in the ranking algorithm, today it seems that short descriptions have a stronger conversion role than direct impact on ranking.
 The short description is easily visible on the app page, appearing directly underneath the screenshots.
 It is recommended to use this space to convince users why they should download your app.
 It is important to remember here that Google disapproves of language that reflects or suggests Google Play performance, ranking, or promotion, for example, “best,” “#1,” “top,” “new,” “discount,” “sale,” or “million downloads,” or call to actions, for example, “download now,” “install now,” “play now,” or “try now.”

 Adobe Lightroom has a strong short description with high volume keywords, a clear statement of what you can do with the app, and conversion arguments like “advanced” and “easily.”

-The developer name and the app ID are also reportedly indexed, and can be used on Google Play to target keywords.
+The developer name and the app ID are also reportedly indexed and can be used on Google Play to target keywords.
 Again, it would do well to remember that Google prohibits keywords that imply store performance or promotion in the developer name.
 While the developer name can be edited from your Google Play Console, you should never change the application ID once you have published your app.

 2. Retention Rate (perhaps the most important signal)